TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 id: 372
 title: "How to release PHP 8.1 and 7.2 package in the Same Repository"
 perex: |
-    In a post from autumn, we looked at how to [develop packages in monorepo on PHP 8.1 and release downgraded version on PHP 7.2](/blog/how-to-develop-sole-package-in-php81-and-downgrade-to-php72/).
+    In a post from autumn, we looked at how to [develop packages in monorepo on PHP 8.1 and release a downgraded version on PHP 7.2](/blog/how-to-develop-sole-package-in-php81-and-downgrade-to-php72/).
     <br><br>
-    But having 2 repository to work with still feels crappy.
+    But having 2 repositories to work with still feels crappy.
 Which one should we use?
 Where do people contribute?
-Where do report issues?
-Everyone is confused and **time is wasted on explaining complexity**.
+Where do we report issues?
+Everyone needs clarification, and **time is wasted on explaining complexity**.
     <br>
     <br>
-    I knew we can do better... we want **one repository**.
-Today I'll show you, how to get there with 39 lines of GitHub Action workflow (including comments).
+    I knew we could do better... we want **one repository**.
+Today I'll show you how to get there with 39 lines of GitHub Action workflow (including comments).
 ---

-When I created a minimal PHPStan packages with specialized rules, I wanted to use it on [every legacy project we upgrade](https://getrector.org/for-companies) we do with Rector upgrade team.
+When I created minimal PHPStan packages with specialized rules, I wanted to use them on [every legacy project we upgrade](https://getrector.org/for-companies) we do with the Rector upgrade team.
 The most common lowest PHP for these projects is **PHP 7.2**, so it has to be downgraded.

 <br>